ninemilli-song/table-v7/README.md

 ## License

-rc-table is released under the MIT license.
+table-v7 is released under the MIT license.